 Getting a Divorce in South Florida

-For many South Florida divorce attorneys, that first face-to-face talk with a client is about establishing realistic expectations.
+For many South Florida divorce attorneys, the first face-to-face talk with a client is about establishing realistic expectations.

-“Some people come in really hoping the legal system will change their spouse or right an injustice they’ve experienced,” says Odette Marie Bendeck, a family law attorney at Fisher & Bendeck in West Palm Beach, Florida.
+“Some people come in really hoping the legal system will change their spouse or right an injustice they’ve experienced,” says West Palm Beach family law attorney Odette Marie Bendeck.

 “The emotional overload a party may be experiencing as a divorce begins and progresses can make it painful to hear the ‘reality check.’”